otrv4/otrv4/otrv4.md

   compromise.
 - The cryptographic primitives and protocols have been updated:
   - Deniable authenticated key exchanges using DAKEZ and XZDH [\[1\]](#references).
-    DAKEZ corresponds to interactive conversations and XZDH to non-interactive conversations.
+    DAKEZ corresponds to conversations when both parties are online (interactive) and XZDH to conversations when one person is offline (non-interactive).
   - Key management using the Double Ratchet Algorithm [\[2\]](#references).
   - Upgraded SHA-1 and SHA-2 to SHA-3.
   - Switched from AES to XSalsa20 [\[3\]](#references).